Exploration of North America

-In August 1492, Columbus sailed west with his now famous ships, Niña, Pinta, and Santa María.
-After ten weeks, he sighted an island in the Bahamas, which he named San Salvador.
-Columbus returned to Spain with many products unknown to Europe–coconuts, tobacco, sweet corn, potatoes—and with tales of dark-skinned native peoples whom he called “Indians” because he assumed he had been sailing in the Indian Ocean.
+Spain’s imperial ambitions were launched by Christopher Columbus in 1492.
+He found San Salvador and returned to Spain with unfamiliar products—coconuts, tobacco, sweet corn, potatoes—and with tales of dark-skinned native peoples whom he called “Indians” because he thought he had been sailing in the Indian Ocean.

+Columbus made three more voyages to America between 1494 and 1502.
 By 1650 Spain’s empire was complete and fleets of ships were carrying riches back to Spain.